 The down side to sublingual immunotherapy that the drops typically must be administered at least twice daily (sometime three times a day) to be effective.
 This makes compliance somewhat of a barrier.
 Nevertheless, sublingual immunotherapy is a great option to help deal with chronic allergy conditions.

-Low Dose Allergy (LDA) Immunotherapy
+Low Dose Allergen (LDA) Immunotherapy

-Low Dose Allergy (LDA) immunotherapy, sometimes called ultra low dose activated immunotherapy, is a method of treating allergies and allergic related diseases.
+Low Dose Allergen (LDA) immunotherapy, sometimes called ultra low dose activated immunotherapy, is a method of treating allergies and allergic related diseases.
 It uses a method or low dose allergens enhanced by a minute dose of the enzyme, beta glucuronidase.
 The beta glucuronidase stimulates the production of T-suppressor cells.
 These cells actively “switch off” helper cells that are erroneously causing patients to be ill my misidentifying normal substances in the body to be allergens.
 T-cells may live for long periods in the bloodstream, so LDA needs to be administered only every 2 months at first and then less often as time passes.
 The injections are given with very tiny intradermal needles on the inner aspect of the forearm.

 LDA is used to treat all types of allergy, sensitivity and intolerance to inhalants (pollens, dust, mites, danders, etc.), foods and chemicals.
 It is used to treat such conditions as seasonal and perennial hay fever, asthma, all types of food allergy and many other medical conditions (see attached list below).